JakubPavlicek/MovieHub/api/Readme.md

 [openapi.yaml](../openapi.yaml)

-This file is used to generate the Spring Boot Controllers (interfaces).
+To generate the Spring Boot Controllers and DTOs from the OpenAPI Specification, you will need to manually copy the `openapi.yaml` file to the `/api/src/main/resources/static` folder, and then run `mvn compile` from the `/api` folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>